rory-ferguson/image_export/README.md

 The `850` and `1280` relate to the artboards width.

-## Notes on photoshop data
+## PSD requirements

+- Artboards
-A group folder called `image` is required and all layers should be nested into this folder.
+- A group called `image` is required and all layers should be nested with in